A businessman through experience, a tradesman at heart.

 5 business lessons

-With over 40 years of operating the Sheen Group, Martin Stone has learnt a thing or two about the panel beating business.
+With over 40 years of operating Sheen Panel Service, Martin Stone has learnt a thing or two about the panel beating business.

 He has boiled down his strategy to five key points: